mk0y/dragforge/README.md

 As of Nov.
 13:

 1. Remember row split position
-2. Split using absolute values (currently it's by %)
+2. ~Split using absolute values (currently it's by %)~ (For horizontal panels we should use %)
-3. Fix components glitch in inventory
+3. ~Fix components glitch in inventory~ - this seems to happen on dev mode sometimes, not on prod build
-4. Split rows into columns
+4. ~Split rows into columns~ (Also added add new rows)
-5. Remove component from canvas
+5. Remove components from canvas
 6. Add row and column positioning (left, right, center, space between, space around)
 7. Start working on header component, without sub-menus first
 8. UX for big components, like headers, hero sections, sidebars, etc.